-Betty White is back in her Emmy®-nominated role as Elka Ostrovsky in the hit TV Land series "Hot in Cleveland," which premieres its fourth season on Wednesday, November 28 at 10pm ET/PT.
+Betty White is back in her Emmy®-nominated role as Elka Ostrovsky in the hit TV Land series "Hot in Cleveland.
 The show follows three fabulous friends from Los Angeles (Valerie Bertinelli, Jane Leeves and Wendie Malick) whose plane, bound for Paris, is forced to make an emergency landing in Cleveland.
 After discovering that they're still "hot" in Cleveland, they decide to move there and start over together.
 White plays Elka, the sharp-tongued caretaker that comes with the Victorian home the women rent.

 The past few years have been phenomenal for White.
 She was honored with two consecutive SAG® Awards for her role as Elka on "Hot in Cleveland", as well as a Primetime Emmy® Award nomination for Outstanding Supporting Actress in a Comedy Series in 2011.
 In November 2010, the British Academy of Film & Television honored White with the Charlie Chaplin Award for Excellence in Comedy, and in December of the same year, she was inducted into the California Hall of Fame in Sacramento.
 She received a Gracie Award in May of 2011 from the Alliance for Women in Media, which recognizes achievement in programming for women.
 In June 2011, White along with "Hot in Cleveland," co-stars Bertinelli, Leeves and Malick was presented with the key to the city of Cleveland by the mayor.

 Betty guest stars on the Season 3 LIVE premiere of The Soul Man.